Subito-it/SBTUITestTunnel/README.md

         }
     }

 **Note** Each and every file of the framework is wrapped around #if DEBUG pre-processor directive to avoid that any of its code accidentally ends in production when releasing.
-Check your pre-processor macros verifying that DEBUG is not defined in your release code! **For safety you _NEED_ to wrap the `takeOff` method around DEBUG pre-processor macro**
+Check your pre-processor macros verifying that DEBUG is not defined in your release code!

+**🔥 For safety you _NEED_ to wrap the `takeOff` method around DEBUG pre-processor macro**

 ### UI Testing target